DatGizmo/docker-borgbackup/readme.md

 This backup system is controlled via borgctl script from this [repository].
 Alternative can you get the controlling script via `docker run --rm silviof/docker-borgbackup get_borgctl`.
 The used script must be the same as the script in the container.
 Configuration is done via a ini-file.
 You can get a example ini file via `docker run --rm silviof/docker-borgbackup get_ini`.
+This project is configured via ini-files.
+For this you need the [shini] ini file parser located at `/usr/bin/shini.sh`.
+You can get a copy with `docker run --rm silviof/docker-borgbackup get_shini`.

 You have two choices to save you data.
 The first one is to backup on a local file store/mounted device.
 And the second one is a backup via ssh/sftp